zouhairkhallaf/Unix_System_Calls_And_Manipulation/README.md

 ##Programs
 ### Program 1

 Creates a file and writes a name in of your choice in it, taking your name as input from the command line.
 It should use the system functions creat() and write().
 For the synopsis of these functions, consult section 2 of the man pages on your system.
-Then, adapt the ./mycp (Check the PDF Lecture 1) program from earlier, to copy your newly created file into another file, without the redirect operators.
+Then, adapt the ./mycp (Check Lecture 1) program from earlier, to copy your newly created file into another file, without the redirect operators.
 To to that, you need to pass the source and the target files as command line arguments to your program.

-**Please check the following programs:**
+**Please check the folder_1 it contains the folowing programs:**

 **1. HW\_creatNwrite.cpp**